6 min. read

 - Instant activation

-Start off without any worries with zero setup fee.
+Start off without any worries with a zero setup fee.
 Brands like Myntra, MakeMyTrip, Starbucks Coffee, and ClearTrip are its customers.

 Fee: 2-3% per transaction